rhp1671/codepathtodo/README.md

-# Pre-work - *SimpleTodDo (Android)*
+# Pre-work - *CodePathTodDo (Android)*

-**SimpleTodDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**CodePathTodDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **RPrasad**

-Time spent: **2** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories